 Buoys, when used properly, prevent damage to boats and even, occasionally, save lives.
 This is especially true on Squam, Winnisquam and Winnipesaukee, where submerged islands, rocks in odd places, and even sand bars six feet deep or less spread out a quarter of a mile from shore.
 These are dangerous lakes, for all their beauty, especially when the weather turns rotten and you're out on the lake alone.

 Nevertheless, only one of the buoy types have real, print numbers from which boaters can refer to them--and keep from getting lost: the Numbered Buoys.
 On Winnipesaukee, a boat operator can can spot a Numbered Buoy, see it's waypoint, and, with his chart, know exactly where he is.
-But what about those dozens of places on the lakes that don't have Numbered Buoys with their waypoints plainly visible to guide a driver?
+But what about those dozens of places on the lakes that don't have Numbered Buoys with their waypoints plainly visible to guide a pilot?
 This is a well-known problem, for example, to the boat operator who finds himself alone and out of gas.
 What if the lake he's talking about has nearly seven hundred buoys?
 And only seventy five have numbers?

-The numbered buoys, which are present in most major lakes, have their waypoint printed on the actual spar of the buoy.
+The Numbered Buoys, which are present in most major lakes, have their waypoint printed on the actual spar of the buoy.
 The rest of the buoys are physically numberless.
 They were known simply as "the black-top buoy at the northeast end of Cow Island."
 No matter that there are TWO black-top buoys at the northeastern corner of Cow Island on Lake Winnipesaukee!

 In the summer of 2002, Jim Beach of the Marine Patrol, acting on his own time with his own equipment but with permission of his superiors, decided to experiment with waypointing all the buoys in Lake Winnisquam.
 He gave the numbers and the latitude/longitude ("waypoints") to go with them to the Marine Patrol and to Sally Fichet, as mapmaker of the lake.
 In subsequent years the other lakes were added--Newfound, Ossipee, Winnipesaukee and finally Squam.
 In 2004 Sally published the buoy number charts of Newfound, Ossipee, and Winnisquam, and in 2005, Lake Winnipesaukee.
-In 2016, she published Squam.Jim Beach gave the copyright to Sally Fichet in 2007.
+In 2016, she published Squam.

 Now, two of the adoption steps have been taken: all of the buoys on five of the major lakes have been numbered and located on the Duncan Press charts, and the boating public is beginning to use them.